Ancestor Search ...Find your Ancestors

 • Build a Family Tree Offline

 Use a genealogy program such as Family Tree Maker to record & preserve your family history.
-FTM genealogy software makes getting started with your family history fast and easy.
 Build a family tree starting with names, dates, and events.
 You can attach photos, documents, and audio and video files.
-Build your family tree, construct family charts, and automatically create your personal family history book.
+Not only can you build your family tree, you can construct family charts, and automatically create your personal family history book.
 Other genealogy programs.

 Talk to your relatives, especially your older relatives, about the family history.
 You might be amazed what they know but never talked about because they thought no one was interested.

-• As you talk to to your relatives, stay organized by entering all information into your online family tree or family tree software after each interview.
+• As you talk to to your relatives, stay organized by entering all information into your online family tree after each interview.
 Not only does this keep your genealogy data organized, it keeps it visually accessible and safely stored so that the information you gather is not forgotten or lost.

 • Share what you learn with your relatives.
 Sharing information you find with relatives not only may jog memories faster than simply asking what they know about the family, but it also keeps the family involved and excited to see what new things you have found about the family.